Why are fintech apps attracting so many customers, while banks are losing them?

 The voice-aided approach in fintech app interface is becoming a growing trend.
 The voice-enabled interface will significantly improve the mobile app’s functionality.

 This growing trend is becoming critical to many industries and target audiences.
-The voice-enabled interface can, for example, significantly improve the online shopping experience in eCommerce, assist visually impaired customers to ease the access to the mobile app’s functionality, or even streamline financial transaction flow.
+The voice-enabled interface can, for example, significantly improve the online shopping experience in eCommerce, assist visually impaired customers to ease access to the mobile app’s functionality, or even streamline financial transaction flow.

 Among the future fintech features a successful mobile app must have is biometric identification.

 However, soon we will be able to see features like biometric authentication options like facial recognition.
-Because these biometric options offer good user experience, it might be a good idea to start thinking about implementing them into your new fintech design.
+Because these biometric options offer a good user experience, it might be a good idea to start thinking about implementing them into your new fintech design.

 Artificial Intelligence (AI) as a Personal Financial Assistant

 The technology of full banking automatization, artificial intelligence and predictive analytics will lead the financial industry to a new level in the near future.
-In fintech apps, artificial Intelligence has manifested as a personalized financial assistant and advisor.
+In fintech apps, Artificial Intelligence has manifested as a personalized financial assistant and advisor.

 Voice processing artificial intelligence is offered as an instant service in the majority of customer experience scenarios.
-Combining big data with behaviour-based predictive analytics in fintech user experience will ensure the precise moment when the user is ready to accept the proposal.
+Combining big data with behavior-based predictive analytics in fintech user experience will ensure the precise moment when the user is ready to accept the proposal.

 Since fintech solutions are detached from physical branches, it would be best if you provide as much related data as possible to keep the products understandable so the users will not have to spend time on help and support channels.

 While most companies try to redefine the market, you have to put your customers first, and design plays an essential part in the end user’s journey in fintech.
+In order to ensure a seamless and user-friendly experience for your fintech app, consider leveraging an agency’s expertise in UI/UX services to design a compelling and intuitive interface that caters to your customers’ needs.

 If you are looking to make a fintech app or just inquiring about design options, feel free to reach out for a constructive chat and see what we can do together.